assistivecards/assistivecards/src/blog/samsung-tts-issue/index.md

 ## Changing the Speech Voice in Leeloo AAC

-Now what you need to do is update the Leeloo's voice driver and choose a sound for your app.
+Now what you need to do is update the Leeloo's voice driver and choose a voice for your app.

 * Launch your "Leeloo AAC" app
 * Go to your App settings